 Red Robin: What’s Happening?

-In 1921, when a health clinician spilled some wheat gruel onto a hot stove and saw them turn into golden wheat flakes, he dubbed them “Washburn’s Gold Medal Whole Wheat Flakes.”
-He changed the name to Wheaties, and the brand gained popularity in the 1920s when Lou Gehrig and 46 of the 51 players on the 1939 Major League All-Star team gave testimonials for the cereal.
+In 1921, when a health clinician spilled some wheat gruel onto a hot stove and saw it turn into golden wheat flakes, he dubbed them “Washburn’s Gold Medal Whole Wheat Flakes.”
+He changed the name to Wheaties, and the brand gained popularity when Lou Gehrig and 46 of the 51 players on the 1939 Major League All-Star team gave testimonials for the cereal.
 In the late 1950s, the company signed sponsorship deals with sports legends, who would appear on the box, which explains the slogan “The Breakfast of Champions.”

 Wheaties: What’s Happening?